 Classical theism calls this self-existent, self-moving reality God, not as a proper name per se, but simply as a moniker for the reality itself.
 It’s what Judaism, Christianity, Islam, and even some Vedanta Hinduism all have in common.
 Whether or how God may be personal, what characteristics he may have, and how he may reveal himself are all sources of disagreement between those creeds, but what they agree about is that there is one supremely self-existent One by which all creation comes into being.
 And again, not only does creation exist because of God, but creation also moves –is animated– because of God.

 Against classical theism stands the creed of atheistic naturalism or materialism, which postulates a cosmos of nothing but stuff (matter and energy).
 Let’s remove a red herring here and note that this view isn’t synonymous with science, which is a methodological approach to discovering truth using only the tools of observation and mathematics.
 The glory of science is its self-imposed boundaries of testability and falsifiability.
 But atheistic materialism is a faith-based creed, built on the unfalsifiable assertion (and assumption) that there is nothing but matter, and matter that has been eternally in motion at that.
 That assumption is an ontological claim, not a methodological one, so it falls outside the realm of science.
-The inability of science either to prove atheism or to disprove theism is a zero sum and therefore not a mark for or against either.
+The inability of science either to prove atheism or to disprove theism makes it a neutral tool, not a secret weapon for or against either.

 Science is left wanting of a reasonable naturalistic explanation for the beginning of our universe, because no observations or mathematics help us uncover its origin.
 We have fantastic models of the expansion of our universe in the billionths of a second after the initial event, but no real lead on what caused the event itself.
 There is no shortage of speculations by astronomers and physicists about what came before the big bang, but none of these are provable in any way and are therefore –as interesting and stimulating as they are– strictly unscientific.
 The question of ultimate beginnings must always be a philosophical one.